fewlines-education/dev-bootcamp-exercises/03_backend_developement/01_typescript_101/03_typed_class/README.md

   - `fly` :
     - takes a number of second as parameter.
     - if `age <= 1`, the method should print "The bird is too young to fly".
-    - otherwise, the method should print "The bird flew x meters in x secondes" based on two conditions:
+    - otherwise, the method should print "The bird flew x meters in x seconds" based on two conditions:
       - if `1 < age <= 3`, the bird should fly at a speed of 1m/s.
       - if `age > 3`, the bird should fly at a speed of 2m/s.